 Please visit our Facebook (@WWV100) and Twitter (@WWV_100) pages and follow us on social media!

 NCARC, WWV ARC, RMHAM, FCCW, and our operators from across the country are looking forward to the end of September and the privilege of celebrating WWV turning 100.

-A special thank you to Elecraft, Flex Radio, and SteppIR for their generous loan of radios, amplifiers, and antennas for the WWV Centennial Celebration and the WW0WWV special event station.
+This project is being helped with support from Elecraft, Flex Radio, and SteppIR.
+Their generous loans of radios, amplifiers, and antennas for the WWV Centennial Celebration and the WW0WWV special event station is invaluable.